davedoesdev/qlobber-fsq/README.md

 - The `qlobber-fsq` module is installed at the same location.
 - Mount the same distributed file system on the directory you specify for `--fsq-dir`.
 FraunhoferFS and CephFS are the only distributed file systems currently supported.

-Please note the multi-process and distributed tests don't run on Windows.
+Please note the distributed tests don't run on Windows.

 ## Lint